 Additionally, if you live in a neighborhood with a bit of street noise, running a fan is a great way to diffuse any external stimuli that might interrupt precious Zz’s.
 Fans provide a soft background hum to lull you to sleep and stay that way until morning.

 With the high levels of stress we experience in our daily lives, it’s important to recharge at night with quality sleep.
 Getting proper airflow throughout the night can significantly improve your quality of sleep and next day performance.
 This is because humans need a healthy level of CO2 in order to perform at a high capacity.
 Something that can dramatically help in this department, is, you guessed it, a fan.

 Improving your supply of clean outdoor air can help optimize quality of sleep so you can wake up ready to take on the day.
 Allowing fresh air in through a window with a nearby fan to facilitate airflow can help individuals greet each morning with the grit for success.

-Tips for Safe Use
+Tips for Safe Use of Fan for Sleeping

 For the most part, the majority of people already know how to use a fan safely.
 However, we’ve got a few tips that may not have crossed your mind.
 We figured it might be wise to refresh our memories, just in case.